 Fiberglass vs. Spray Foam: Which is Best?

 When tackling an insulation project, one of your first decisions is likely “what material should I use?”
 Two common types of home insulation available today are fiberglass and spray foam.
 It’s important to know the key differences between the two — including cost, performance and safety — to determine which is right for your project.
-Read on to get the facts, so you can make an informed choice.
+Let's get to the facts, so you can make informed decisions.

 What is Fiberglass Insulation?